Fabricated Feel

 Butter that was no longer butter,

-yet we consumed it without protest.
+yet we consumed it anyway.

 Convenience taught us to swallow replacements